SFWLtd/techradar/docs/_posts/2017-02-02-continuous-improvement-to-continuous-delivery.md

 --------

 With Christmas and New Year out of the way we're seeing a renewed level of activity for prospective new work.
 Increasingly, we are seeing ever more requirement from clients requiring us to have some level of ability in Continuous Delivery technologies and approaches, which has influenced the rise of tools like [Kubernetes]({{site.baseurl}}/kubernetes) and [Minikube]({{site.baseurl}}/minikube) on the radar this month.
 We've started work on a new internal project which is looking to bring together all of what we've learnt over the past few months together.
 LineUp aims to provide a simple interface for sharing your skills and interests with your colleagues.
-We're building the front-end in [Angular]({{site.baseurl}}/angular) (with Angular 4 around the corner we want to make sure we're on top any considerations this provides), the back-end written in [Kotlin]({{site.baseurl}}/kotlin), with the components containerised orchestrated by Kubernetes.
+We're building the front-end in [Angular]({{site.baseurl}}/angular) (with Angular 4 around the corner we want to make sure we're on top any considerations this provides), the back-end written in [Kotlin]({{site.baseurl}}/kotlin), with the components containerised with [Docker]({{site.baseurl}}/docker) and orchestrated by Kubernetes.

 Also, this month we've started to look at better ways that we can collaborate across the wider Civica Digital, and welcomed a number of our Bath colleagues to the office earlier this week to discuss how we could extend our initiatives across more of our offices.